bxdoan/bxdoan/README.md

 <div align="center">

-> I am not a product of my circumstances.
-I am a product of my decisions.
+> We must believe that we are gifted for something, and that this thing, at whatever cost, must be attained.

-> — Stephen Covey —
+> — Marie Curie —

 </div>